aanjhan/mywebsite/index.md

 <div style="color:gray;">
 <ul>
+<li>Jun 2023: Our paper demonstrating how SMS leaks location "Freaky Leaky SMS: Extracting User Locations by Analyzing SMS Timings" has been accepted at Usenix Security 2023!
+That's two papers from our group at Usenix this year.
+Congrats Vaggelis.</li>
+<li>Jun 2023: Our paper on understanding the Airtags ecosystem "Track You: A Deep Dive into Safety Alerts for Apple AirTags" has been accepted at PETS 2023!
+Congrats Narmeen.</li>
+<li>Jun 2023: Gave an invited lecture on "From Skyjacking to Carjacking: Challenges and Opportunities in Securing Modern Navigation Technologies" at the summer school on real-world crypto and privacy 2023 in Vodice, Croatia!</li>
+<li>Apr 2023: Gave an invited lecture on "From Skyjacking to Carjacking: Challenges and Opportunities in Securing Modern Navigation Technologies" at UMASS, Dartmouth.</li>
+<li>Apr 2023: Harshad defends his thesis "Towards Secure Autonomous Aerial Vehicle Navigation"!
+Congrats Dr. Harshad Sathaye.</li>
+<li>Jan 2023: Domien defends his thesis "Towards Rapid Prototyping for Wi-Fi Security Research"!
+Congrats Dr. Domien Schepers.</li>
+<li>Dec 2022: Our paper on implications of spoofing aviation data link applications got _Honorable Mention_ at ACSAC 2022!</li>
+<li>Dec 2022: Paper on spoofing attacks on automotive FMCW radars using millimeter-wave reflect arrays accepted to S&P 2023!</li>
+<li>Sep 2022: Paper on how security context in Wi-Fi frames are mishandled causing several critical vulnerabilities accepted at Usenix Security 2023.
+Congrats to Domien who is wrapping up his thesis with a bang!</li>
+<li>Sep 2022: Paper on implications of spoofing aviation data link applications accepted to ACSAC 2022.
+Congrats Harshad!</li>
+<li>Jul 2022: Awarded the NSF CAREER grant for developing security paradigms for next-generation wireless networks.
+Thank you NSF!</li>
+<li>Jun 2022: Our paper on Zigbee information leaks was awarded the Best Student Paper award at ACNS 2022.
+Congrats Narmeen!</li>
+<li>May 2022: Paper on an experimental study of GPS spoofing and takeover attacks on UAVs accepted at Usenix Security 2022!
+Congrats Harshad!</li>
+<li>May 2022: Won the top prize of $50k at sandpit challenge organized by INCS-COE in collaboration with Prof. Alessio Lomuscio at Imperial College, London.</li>
+<li>Mar 2022: Paper on the robustness of WiFi De-authentication countermeasures accepted at WiSec 2022!
+Congrats Domien!</li>
+<li>Nov 2021: Paper on information leakage in Zigbee home networks accepted at ACNS 2022!</li>
+<li>Nov 2021: Paper on privacy-preserving positioning in 802.11 mc WiFi standard _conditionally_ accepted at PETS 2022!</li>
+<li>Oct 2021: Two papers accepted at NDSS 2022!
+V-Range is a secure positioning system design for 5G-NR.
+Semper-Fi is an anti-spoofing GPS receiver specifically designed for UAVs.</li>
+<li>Jun 2021: Invited talk at the Armasuisse Annual Cyber-alp retreat in Gstaad, Switzerland.</li>
+<li>May 2021: Two papers accepted for publication at ACM WiSec 2021!
+Special congrats to [Domien Schepers] who led both the efforts.</li>
 <li>Jul 2019: <a href="https://www.khoury.northeastern.edu/people/harshad-sathaye/">Harshad Sathaye</a> will present our work on aircraft landing system security at the <a href="https://aviationvillage.org">Aviation Village, DEFCON</a>.</li>
 <li>May 2019: We got the best poster/demo award at <a href="https://wisec19.fiu.edu">WiSec 2019</a> for our ILS spoofing demo. </li>
 <li>May 2019: Lots of media coverage on our ILS attack [<a href="https://arstechnica.com/information-technology/2019/05/the-radio-navigation-planes-use-to-land-safely-is-insecure-and-can-be-hacked/">Ars Technica</a>, <a href="https://www.theregister.co.uk/2019/05/16/airplane_landing_security/">The Register</a>, <a href="https://it.slashdot.org/story/19/05/16/1632231/hackers-can-fake-radio-signals-to-hijack-aircraft-landing-systems-warn-researchers">Slashdot</a>]</li>